HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 - Create a link between the approved RFC and its pull request by updating the *DCP PR* section in the RFC template and pushing the update.

-- Merge RFC pull request
+- Merge the RFC pull request

 **NOTE**: *The existence of an approved software RFC does not indicate any particular priority or commitment to implement the RFC, nor is an approved RFC a green light to implement.
 Approved RFCs simply demonstrate community agreement on a technical decision.
 Product priorities are managed and implementations scheduled via the DCP PM planning process.*